davehobbs/guide-collection-microprofile/README.md

 - *Optional:* If your organisation has customized application stacks, you need the URL that points to the `index.yaml` file for the stack hub.
 - *Optional*: If you are testing multiple microservices together, you must have access to a local Kubernetes cluster for local development.
 If you are using Docker Desktop, you can enable Kubernetes from the menu by selecting *Preferences* -> *Kubernetes* -> *Enable Kubernetes*.
 Other options include [Minishift](https://www.okd.io/minishift/) or [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/).
+If you want to use remote cluster development, use Codewind.

 <!--
 // =================================================================================================